adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `checkoutlinesufo`

-This tool will check the quality of the glyph outline data, and should always be used.
-It is very good at detecting serious problems, such as overlap and incorrect path direction.
-It is overly enthusiastic about finding a number of smaller issues, but is right often enough to be worth checking all the error messages.
-It can also fix the problems it finds, but you should always check any glyphs that it changed - the fixes are not always better than the original problem.
+This tool can be used to check the general quality of glyph outline data.
+The `-e` option can be passed to remove overlaps.
+When working with UFO files, the results of overlap removal are written to a new layer (`com.adobe.type.processedglyphs`), the original glyph is not touched.

 ### `comparefamily`